-Handpicked decisions with immediate relevance to our mandates — curated and annotated, with one entry added every Friday.
-Here you will find the ten most recent decisions in full length; older entries are linked in the archive.
+Handpicked decisions with immediate relevance to our mandates — curated and annotated.
+Here you will find the eleven most recent decisions in full length; older entries are linked in the archive.

 Where a language model outputs memorized song lyrics almost verbatim, the operator is liable — not the user.